People > Our People > John and Elizabeth Weber

 Heinrich C. Weber (born in Beideck in 1859; died in Saskatchewan, Canada in 1911) and Elizabeth Georg Weber (born in 1862 in Beideck, died in 1927 in Portland, Oregon) pictured with son Heinrich Weber (1882 born in Beideck and died in Nebraska in 1906) and son Johannes Weber (1884 born in Beideck; died in Portland, Oregon in 1948).
 This John is the husband of Elizabeth Klaus (1884-1976).
 Courtesy of Karen Drier Esayian.

-Great great grandfather Georg Peter Weber (1832-before 1910) also immigrated on December 24, 1899, traveling with his son Heinrich and family.
-Two other sons: George P. Weber (1857-1941) and Johann Weber (1876-1963) had immigrated in February of 1892 on the steamship Saale.
-Great great grandfather Georg Peter settled with son George P. who was living in Colorado.
+Great-great grandfather Georg Peter Weber (1832-before 1910) also immigrated on December 24, 1899, traveling with his son Heinrich and family.
+Two other sons, George P. Weber (1857-1941) and Johann Weber (1876-1963), had immigrated in February of 1892 on the steamship Saale.
+Great-great grandfather Georg Peter settled with his son George P., who was living in Colorado.

-By early 1908, great grandfather Henry, with his wife Elizabeth and children Lucas, Elizabeth and Marie left Nebraska and headed to Saskatchewan with the intent of Homesteading.
+By early 1908, great-grandfather Henry, with his wife Elizabeth and children Lucas, Elizabeth, and Marie, left Nebraska and headed to Saskatchewan with the intent of Homesteading.
 (The Lutheran Colonization Co. had worked with the Luse Land Co. to acquire Homesteads for members of the German Lutheran Church in the United States.)
-In Homestead paperwork, it is stated that Henry and his family commenced actual residence on the Grosswerder, Saskatchewan property April 19, 1908 and had a house built by September of 1908.
-On April 18, 1911 the claim for Patent for the Homestead was signed by Heinrich Weber in Macklin, Saskatchewan, Canada.
-Sadly, this is also the registered date of death for great grandfather Heinrich.
+In Homestead paperwork, it is stated that Henry and his family commenced actual residence on the Grosswerder, Saskatchewan property on April 19, 1908, and had a house built by September 1908.
+On April 18, 1911, the claim for Patent for the Homestead was signed by Heinrich Weber in Macklin, Saskatchewan, Canada.
+Sadly, this is also the registered date of death for great-grandfather Heinrich.

-By early 1908, great grandfather Henry, with his wife Elizabeth and children Lucas, Elizabeth and Marie left Nebraska and headed to Saskatchewan with the intent of Homesteading.
+By early 1908, great-grandfather Henry, with his wife Elizabeth and children Lucas, Elizabeth, and Marie, left Nebraska and headed to Saskatchewan with the intent of Homesteading.
 (The Lutheran Colonization Co. had worked with the Luse Land Co. to acquire Homesteads for members of the German Lutheran Church in the United States.)
-In Homestead paperwork, it is stated that Henry and his family commenced actual residence on the Grosswerder, Saskatchewan property April 19, 1908 and had a house built by September of 1908.
-On April 18, 1911 the claim for Patent for the Homestead was signed by Heinrich Weber in Macklin, Saskatchewan, Canada.
-Sadly, this is also the registered date of death for great grandfather Heinrich.
+In Homestead paperwork, it is stated that Henry and his family commenced actual residence on the Grosswerder, Saskatchewan property on April 19, 1908, and had a house built by September 1908.
+On April 18, 1911, the claim for Patent for the Homestead was signed by Heinrich Weber in Macklin, Saskatchewan, Canada.
+Sadly, this is also the registered date of death for great-grandfather Heinrich.

-Grandfather John was a streetcar motorman in Portland, and had also bought horses and a truck for carrying freight.
+Grandfather John was a streetcar motorman in Portland and bought horses and a truck for carrying freight.
 Later, he worked for the Oregon Casket Company in the shipping department.
-Grandpa readily adapted to working in an English speaking country and grandma also had a good command of the written and spoken language, even though Volga German was primarily spoken at home.
-Grandma Elizabeth's life revolved around her family, home and the church.
-I treasure the many woolen quilts she handcrafted, along with cotton ones for summer.
-Both of them were committed to the building of the Zion German Congregational Church at NE 9th and Fremont; grandfather served as the Treasurer.
-They were also committed to the Volga Relief Society organized in 1921.
+Grandpa readily adapted to working in an English-speaking country.
+Grandma also had a good command of the written and spoken language, even though Volga German was primarily spoken at home.
+Grandma Elizabeth's life revolved around her family, home, and the church.
+I treasure the many woolen quilts she handcrafted and cotton ones for summer.
+Both were committed to building the Zion German Congregational Church at NE 9th and Fremont; grandfather served as the Treasurer.
+They were also committed to the Volga Relief Society, organized in 1921.

 The first Weber to emigrate to Russia was Nikolaus Weber (born 1739 - died before 1798) and his wife Anna Maria; they came from Loewenstein, Germany.
 The first Klaus to emigrate to Russia was Johann Peter Clauss (1727-1780) and his wife Anna Elisabetta Scheid; they were from Dudelsheim, Germany.
 The first Giebelhaus (my grandmother's maternal side) to emigrate to Russia was Johannes Giebelhaus (1724-before 1798); they came from Isenburg, Germany.